sayaleepote/TextDetectWithTranslation/README.md

 Text detection with MLKit and google translation API to translate the detected text.<br><br>
 This app detects the text from a picture input using camera or photos gallery of the iPhone/Simulator.
 The app uses on device <a href="https://firebase.google.com/docs/ml-kit/ios/recognize-text"> Text Recognition </a> in iOS using <a href = "https://firebase.google.com/docs/ml-kit/"> MLKit </a> in <a href = "https://firebase.google.com/"> Firebase </a> by Google and then translates the detected text in chosen language using <a href = "https://cloud.google.com/translate/"> Google Cloud Translate API</a>.
 <br><br>
-Get the detailed tutorial for the app on my <a href="https://heartbeat.fritz.ai/text-recognition-and-translation-on-ios-using-ml-kit-and-google-translate-5b24440906db">blog.</a>
+Get a detailed tutorial for the app on my <a href="https://heartbeat.fritz.ai/text-recognition-and-translation-on-ios-using-ml-kit-and-google-translate-5b24440906db">blog.</a>
 <br><br>
 Before you run the project, open <b>terminal</b> and go to the root folder of the project and type:<br>
 <b><i>$ pod install</b></i><br>